Intel-Media-SDK/infrastructure/README.md

 - You can update all configurations by simple executing `git pull` command!
 - Do not forget to add the line with `umask = 0o2` to the `buildbot.tac` file on all your masters and workers for the correct file permissions!
 - To have additional information about your worker in Buildbot\`s worker list add **ip-address** to the `worker/info/host` file.
+- Our configuration of Buildbot uses `GitPoller` so in case of private repos you need to execute `git config --global credential.helper store` and login once with your infrastructure credentials (otherwise polling will NOT work).

 # License
 This project is licensed under MIT license.
 See [LICENSE](./LICENSE) for details.